-The Council has reported a net pension liability of £118.273m as at 31 March 2023 (£564.154m as at 31 March 2022) adjusted for the 2022/23 prepayment (£571.844m unadjusted as at 31 March 2022).
+The council has reported a net pension liability of £118.273m as at 31 March 2023 (£615.4m as at 31 March 2022).
 Pension liabilities are based on the requirements of International Accounting Standard (IAS) 19, Employee Benefits, and calculations are carried out using a prescribed method.
 The liability is not an immediate deficit that has to be met now.
 The sum is the current assessment taking a long-term view of the future liabilities for existing pensioners and current employees who are accruing pension entitlement and of future expected investment performance.

-The Council agreed a strategy with the scheme's actuary to achieve a funding level of 100% by 31 March 2034, based on a 14-year recovery period at the 2019 actuarial valuation.
+The council agreed a strategy with the scheme's actuary to achieve a funding level of 100% by 31 March 2034, based on a 14-year recovery period at the 2019 actuarial valuation.
 This position was assessed as part of the 31 March 2022 valuation.
 Contribution levels have been set so as to target a solvency funding level of 100% by 2034, based on an 11-year recovery period.